 Name Description Enable Enables RSMLT.
 The default is disabled.
 HoldDownTimer Defines how long the recovering or restarting system remains in a non-Layer 3 forwarding mode for the peer router MAC address.
 The range of this value is from 0 to 3600 seconds.
 The default is 60.
 If you disable RSMLT on a VLAN, non default values for this field do not save across restarts.

+Name Description Note: You cannot clear the static IPv6 routes during the RSMLT holddown timer period, which defines how long the RSMLT device does not participate in Layer 3 forwarding.
+If you try to clear the static IPv6 routes during the holddown timer period, the system displays the following output: Static routes cannot be cleared until the RSMLT holddown period is done (in 39 seconds).
+Try again later.
 HoldUpTimer Defines how long the RSMLT system maintains forwarding for its peer.
 The value is a range from 0 to 3600 seconds or 9999.
 9999 means infinity.
 The default is 180.
 If you disable RSMLT on a VLAN, non default values for this field do not save across restarts.